The Role of Data and Disruptive Technologies for Climate Security

 Written by Alexandra Krendelsberger and Nam Nguyen.
 Image credit: CGIAR

-A systemic analysis of the role that climate, natural resource and food systems play in conflict and peace is key to design and implement interventions addressing and preventing conflict.
+CGIAR FOCUS Climate Security explores the role of climate and food systems for lasting peace.
+We do this through multidisciplinary research and by building strong networks with partners who want to contribute directly or indirectly to climate security and peacebuilding.
+Find out more and read all our latest stories.
 This blog post is one part of the 6-outputs from the CGIAR Climate Security Webinar Series.
-The post summarizes the key messages made during the webinar panel discussion.
 You can view the full webinar discussion here.
 The webinar is also available in podcast format from the UN Global Dispatches Podcast website.

 In our second Webinar of the 6-part series on Climate Security, we were joined by: